Welcome to the first of a series of blogs about our Creston Valley Green Map project.

 Canada has signed the United Nations Convention on Biological Diversity.
 Canada has a target to protect 17% of terrestrial land and freshwater by the end of 2020 in order to preserve biodiversity.
 By 2020, local governments are encouraged to integrate biodiversity planning into decision-making.
 The Creston Valley Green Map can prioritize selection of habitats for sustainable biodiversity targets in the Creston Valley.

-The Creston Valley is in the traditional territory of the Ktunaxa Nation, home to the Yaqan Nukiy people.
+The Creston Valley is in the traditional unceded territory of the Yaqan Nukiy people, of the Ktunaxa Nation.
 The area has been stewarded by the Yaqan Nukiy people for successive generations.

 “Since time immemorial, Indigenous Peoples in Canada have been diligent and ingenious cultivators of biological diversity through advanced economic practices that were founded on natural law.
 Indigenous economies followed Indigenous worldviews, which understand that human systems are a part of, and must remain in balance with, ecosystems.
 The outcome and effect of theses world views and economic practices was abundant, thriving biological diversity.”